Rui-Zhang1997/python-intro/python.md

         return self.value

 a = A(10) # initializes variable `a` to equal an instance of class A where
-		  # a.value is 110
+		  # a.value is 10
 ```
 Please note that Python has no concept of public, private, or protected methods and attributes.
 That is because Python operates under the idea that "we are all consenting adults".
-This means that whoever is using a class knows what they are doing and therefore nothing is hidden and any misuse of the attributes or functions is the fault of the client code.
+This means that whoever is using a class knows what they are doing and therefore nothing is hidden.
+Any misuse of the attributes or functions is the fault of the client code.
 Typically, any function starting with an underscore is a function that is not usually called or should not be called.
-### Notes
+### Diamond Problem
 Java does not allow inheriting from multiple classes as that runs into the diamond problem, which is if a class C inherits from classes A and B and they each have a foo() function inside with the same method signature, which one do you run?
 Python solves this by using the order of inheritance so if one did class C(A,B) it would check A for foo() then B for foo().

 # Programming Constructs